MalloryShackford/MalloryShackford/README.md

 Leading the code-craft on OurDate, a unique date activity planner designed to turn every rendezvous into an adventure.
 Imagine every date as a story waiting to be written, and we're here to help pen the first chapter!

-🌱 **[Python](https://www.python.org/)**, My Current Tech Sapling:
+🌱 My Current Tech Sapling:

-Currently nurturing my skills in Python – it's like tending to a growing plant, ensuring it thrives with each new line of code.
+Currently nurturing my skills in **[Python](https://www.python.org/)** – it's like tending to a growing plant, ensuring it thrives with each new line of code.

 💬 Your Go-To for Tech Chats: